 Canned heat, also known as Sterno or gelled fuel, is alcohol that is transformed into a jelly-like consistency.
 Typically you see canned heat warming up catered food at significant events.
 However, you can incorporate canned heat into your emergency kit as well.
 Canned heat operates much like an alcohol stove.
 Simply ignite the gelled fuel and use the flame to heat your food.

 Canned heat is great because, unlike alcohol, it will not evaporate over time.
-This makes gelled heat ideal for long-term storage.
+This makes gelled heat ideal for long-term storage and a sample way of ancient food preservation.
 However, one drawback of gelled heat is that you cannot control the flame.
 Therefore, cooking with canned heat is best for recipes that don’t call for delicate simmering.